There’s a certain place in everyone’s heart and cookbook for a fruity flapjack recipe.

 A pancake in the UK is more like a crepe elsewhere, then in Scotland, we also have Scotch Pancakes or Drop Scones, which are like a smaller pancake.
 Confused yet?

 Pin for later!

-The oats soften in the oven and get deliciously sticky as the sugar, butter and syrup comes together around them.
+The oats soften in the oven and get deliciously sticky as the sugar, butter, and syrup come together around them.
 The fruit is the perfect interruption to the sweetness, making the British flapjack a force to be reckoned with!
 They’re cut into squares or rectangles and are perfect for taking on picnics or for hiking for a bit of extra energy.

 So where do Fruity Flapjacks come from?

 Ok, so flapjacks aren’t strictly Scottish, but anything that uses Scottish oats definitely deserves a recipe here.

 A variation of a fruity flapjack recipe was first recorded in Britain in the early 16th Century.
 However, this recipe was probably more similar to a tart or pancake.

 The “flap” element seems to mean the flip or toss required to cook them while the reason for “jack” is unclear but may be regional.
 They were popular enough to even be referred to by Shakespeare himself!

 “Come, thou shant go home, and we’ll have flesh for holidays, fish for fasting-days, and moreo’er puddings and flap-jacks, and thou shalt be welcome.”Pericles, Prince of Tyre